The InLinks Topic Planner

 What it is, how to use it, and why it works

 The InLinks Topic Planner is designed to help you identify content gaps, expand topic clusters, and seamlessly interlink your entire website.
-It provides a solution to the age-old question: “What should I write about next?”
+It solves the age-old question: “What should I write about next?”

-This huge new update transforms InLinks into a complete, full-suite holistic SEO software by offering a remarkable understanding of the entities on your website and creating pages to fill any gaps.
+This huge new update transforms InLinks into a complete, full-suite holistic SEO software by offering a remarkable understanding of your website’s entities and creating pages to fill any gaps.
 This deep insight helps users gain a competitive edge and enhances the platform’s capabilities.

-In this post, I will delve into what the new InLinks Topic Planner is and how to use it.
+In this post, I will explain the new InLinks Topic Planner and how to use it.

-If you prefer watching and listening than reading, Dixon shot a video explaining how the tool works:
+If you prefer watching and listening to reading, Dixon shot a video explaining how the tool works:

 First, let’s start with a website.
-Ruled.me is what we’ll go with here – a popular dieting and food trendsetting site that will obviously face the inevitable question of what to write about next due to the nature of the fast-moving diet industry.
+Ruled.me is what we’ll go with here—a popular dieting and food trendsetting site that will obviously face the inevitable question of what to write about next due to the fast-moving diet industry.

-InLinks first takes the site, and analyses all of the entities.
-These are concepts and ideas that align with Google’s Knowledge Graph – the thing that keeps the whole web ticking!
+InLinks first takes the site and analyses all of its entities.
+These concepts and ideas align with Google’s Knowledge Graph—the thing that keeps the whole web ticking!

 Now we have a lovely overview of the topics covered.
 But how does this relate to the topics that SHOULD be covered, according to Google’s algorithm?